 We also make a delicious banana ice cream really often.
 The recipe has one ingredient: frozen bananas.
 That's it!
 You toss them in the Vitamix, use the tamper to push them onto the blades, and blend until it's smooth.
 You can add toppings or eat it plain.
 My sister likes chunks of peanut butter folded in.
 I like delta cookies and fruit on top.

-We make actual food items as well.
+We make actual food items as well, as you can see from this page on Vitamix recipes.
 I have a killer roasted garlic hummus that I make probably once a week in my Vitamix 5200.

 I make almond butter, peanut butter, almond milk, and rice milk in my Vitamix.